Edgar Thomson Steel Works: 20th century

-In October, 1984 a Merrill Lynch analyst infamously predicted that U.S. Steel would close Thomson within a few years.
+In October, 1984 a Merrill Lynch analyst predicted that U.S. Steel would close Thomson within a few years.

 The plant survived the collapse of the steel industry in the 1980s, which shuttered famous plants, like the Homestead Steel Works in Homestead, or the National Tube Works in Mckeesport, and became the last integrated mill in the valley, an area which once contained 90,000 people employed in the basic steel industry.

-Current operations
+Operations

 Currently, two blast furnaces (Furnaces No. 1 and No. 3) continue in operation at the Edgar Thomson Steel Works, which remains part of U.S. Steel.
 In 2005, the mill produced 2.8 million tons of steel, equal to 28% of U.S. Steel's domestic production.
 The mill employs about 900 persons, some of whom belong to the second or third generations of their families to work in the mill.

 Among improvements to its physical plant is a $250 million continuous caster, which converts liquid steel directly into slabs, installed in 1992.

 In April 1995, the mill was designated a historic landmark by ASM International, a society that honors works of structural engineering.
 Other structures that have been honored by the society include the Statue of Liberty and the Eiffel Tower.

-On May 2nd 2019, US Steel announced it will invest more than $1 billion to the Mon Valley Works.
-The upgrades will include a sustainable endless casting and rolling facility at the Thomson Plant, and a co-generation facility at the Clairton Plant.
+In May 2019, U.S. Steel announced a plan to invest more than $1 billion to the Mon Valley Works.
+The proposed upgrade included a sustainable endless casting and rolling facility at the Thomson Plant, and a co-generation facility at the Clairton Plant.
 The Mon Valley Works would have been the first facility in the United States to incorporate technology combining thin slab casting and hot rolled band production into one continuous process.
 The upgrade was cancelled in 2021.